Family Life Insurance: A guide about life insurance for parents and children

 Life insurance protects family members from financial struggle when a provider dies.
 The death benefit from a life insurance policy replaces income.
 It allows your loved ones to pay for a funeral and other everyday things like bills, food, and school supplies.
 If you have debt that your family may become responsible for when you die, the death benefit can help pay these bills as well.

 With life insurance, even if you were to die unexpectedly, your family’s standard of living does not need to change drastically.
 A term life insurance policy is simple, customizable, and can fit into most families’ budgets.

 What is the best life insurance for families?

 Young families are prime candidates for affordable term life insurance.
 Term life insurance lasts for a specific period of time, called a term.
 Terms can range from 5 to 40 years.
 During the term, your premium is fixed and will not increase.
 The younger and healthier you are, the cheaper the insurance.

 As your family grows, you can purchase additional term life insurance policies as needed.
-This strategy is called laddering and can be much more affordable than purchasing a permanent life insurance policy.
+This strategy can be much more affordable than purchasing a permanent life insurance policy.

 When going through the adoption process, not only is your family and home thoroughly examined, but your finances as well.
 Adoption agencies want to see that you have the financial means to properly provide for a child.
 Taking care of and raising a child is no small feat.

 Ideal candidates for adoption will also have planned ahead should one or both parents die unexpectedly.
 This is where life insurance comes into play.
 It shows you are committed to providing for a child even if the worst should happen.
 Many adoption agencies even require perspective parents to own life insurance.